seaburrows/multi-step-form/README.md

 - install dependencies
 - run local development environment with `npm run start`
 - run tests with `npm run test`

+> Note: the development version includes a print out of the form state.

 ## Requirements